yaptide/deploy/README.md

 ansible-playbook cloud_instance.yml
 ```

-Once the instance is created, you can run time consuming package upgrade task on it.
+Once the instance is created, you can optionally run time consuming package upgrade task on it.
 This step may take about 10-15 minutes, so be patient.

 ```bash
 ansible yaptide -m apt -a "update_cache=yes upgrade=dist" --become ansible yaptide -m reboot --become
 ```

-In case you have an existing regular or snaphot image, you can use it to create an instance.
+In case you have an existing snaphot image, you can use it to create an instance.
 This will save you some time, as the image will be used instead of installing all the packages from scratch.

 ```bash
 ansible-playbook cloud_instance.yml -e "image_name='Ubuntu 20.04 LTS Snapshot 20221021'"
 ```

-To get larger flavor, use the following command:
+To get larger flavor with more CPUs or RAM, use the following command:

 ```bash
 ansible-playbook cloud_instance.yml -e "flavor_name='h1.large'"